 If you’re in a bad service area, your iPhone 6s/iPhone 6s Plus is going to work extra hard to find a signal.
 This can kill your battery.

 To offset this, you can do a few things.
 You can flip off cellular data or you can kill all of your connections using Airplane Mode.

 To toggle Cellular Data off, you’ll want to go to Settings > Cellular > and toggle it off at the top there.
 If that doesn’t work, try using Airplane Mode.
 You can toggle it off at the top of the Settings screen.

 It’s easy to blame Apple and iOS for your battery life troubles but sometimes it’s a rogue app (or apps) causing the drain.

 If you’re noticing abnormal drain, you’re going to want to look into your app usage.
 If you use an app a lot, it’ll obviously drain a lot of battery.
 If you’re confident it’s not the constant use that’s killing the iPhone’s battery, you’ll want to dig in.

 We recommend getting familiar with the iPhone 6s’ battery usage tool.
 It’s located in Settings > Battery.
 It’ll show up under the Battery Usage header.

 This tool shows you which apps are eating the most battery.
 You can check the last 24 hours and you can check to see what they’re doing over an extended period of time.
-You can also, thanks to iOS 9, now check to see when they are eating battery.

 If something doesn’t seem right, you’ll want to take a few more steps.
 First, you can try downloading the latest bug fix update if you haven’t already.
 If that doesn’t work, try reinstalling the app or apps causing problems.